 Pure Soul Reformation, The

 "Do men gather grapes of thorns or figs of thistles?
 Even so every good tree bringeth forth good fruit, but a corrupt tree bringeth forth evil fruit; neither can a corrupt tree bring forth good fruit.
 Every tree that bringeth not forth good fruit is hewn down and cast into the fire."
-(Matthew 7:16-19, Bible, Old Earth) The Pure Soul Reformation is a revolutionary and kalyptic religious, political, and philosophical movement.
+The Pure Soul Reformation is a revolutionary and kalyptic religious, political, and philosophical movement.
 It has strong Mechanist leanings but unlike some Mechanist movements it is intended to be adopted by all sophonts regardless of substrate, and has shown broad appeal in a variety of situations.
-The aim of the Pure Soul Reformation is the radical physical and social re-design and "reformation" of all Terragen clades and cultures.
+The aim of the Pure Soul Reformation is the radical physical and social re-design and "reformation" of all Terragen clades and cultures and eventually of any xenosophonts as well.
 Adherents of Reformationism seek to achieve this end by any and every means possible, ranging from subtle centuries-long campaigns of persuasion to outright annihilation of stubbornly Unreformed populations.

 Civilizations protected by high level transapient entities are relatively immune, but the Pure Soul Reformation is widely feared along the Terragen Periphery.
 There, even Sephirotic-sponsored colonies may be at risk if they are isolated from their larger culture by relativistic distances.
 Ordinary modosophont polities, and even those led and guarded by low level transapients, may be obliterated by Reformationists unless the polity's leaders are able to mount vigorous memetic defences within the society and equally vigorous military defences against neighbouring converted polities.
 The Pure Soul Reformation is known to have achieved control of volumes hundreds of light years across in regions outside the Wormhole Network.
 Reformationism is a particular threat to vec societies, because of the relative ease with which most vec designs may be reformatted and because of the memetic appeal of Reformationist beliefs to any vecs who have anti-human or anti-biont tendencies.
 However, human societies and clades, from baseline to su, are at increased risk as well since they are the favoured first targets in a Reformationist "Cleansing" campaign.
 Unlike the Amalgamation or the Efficiency Maximization Paradigm, the Pure Soul Reformation is not presently regarded as a serious threat to the Terragen Sphere as a whole.
 Whether this will always be the case remains to be seen.